 The “track and field” team on the other hand, while representing the same club or organisation and in this regard can be considered a team, they really operate independently of each other.

-If I understand this, if enough of the team members perform at a high level the team will win.
+Here's how I understand this.
+If enough of the team members perform at a high level, the team will win.
 BUT the actions of the sprinter is not dependent on those of the high jumper and neither is hers dependent on those of the cyclist.

-It sounds good but you are acutely aware of your own small business reality.
+I know what you're saying..."this sounds good Lorna, but are you even aware of our own small business reality?

 You simply do not have the resources to address the specific needs of each type of team.
-Even if you went to the trouble of distinguishing them, your big questions are:
+Even if you went to the trouble of distinguishing them, your big questions must be:

 1. Become a supportive and knowledgeable team leader